mmisw/mmiorr-docs/docs/ontology/new.md

 and responded for a programmatic ontology request.
-A particular version can be selected in the ORR Portal page for the ontology by using the 'Versions' dropdown menu, and a `version` parameter can be included in a programmatic request to retrieve a specific version.
+A particular version can be selected in the ORR Portal page for the ontology by using the 'Versions' dropdown menu, and programmatically retrieved by including the `version` parameter in the ontology IRI request.

 #### Fully-hosted ontology